kgotleleloBBD/firstprojectstandards/README.md

 Don't allow with operators

 ## ECMAScript 6 (ES6)
-enforces parentheses around arrow function parameters regardless of arity normalize style of spacing before/after an arrow function’s arrow flag invalid/missing super() calls.
+enforces parentheses around arrow function parameters regardless of arity.
+normalize style of spacing before/after an arrow function’s arrow.
+flag invalid/missing super() calls.
-Enforce consistent spacing around * operators in generator functions flag modifying variables of class declarations Disallow reassigning const variables
+Enforce consistent spacing around * operators in generator functions.
+flag modifying variables of class declarations.
+Disallow reassigning const variables.
-Disallow duplicate class members
+Disallow duplicate class members.
-Disallow new operators with the Symbol object
+Disallow new operators with the Symbol object.
-In the constructor of derived classes, if this/super are used before super() calls, it raises a reference error Disallow unnecessary constructors
+In the constructor of derived classes, if this/super are used before super() calls, it raises a reference error.
+Disallow unnecessary constructors.
-This rule is aimed at discouraging the use of var and encouraging the use of const or let instead If a variable is never reassigned, using the const declaration is better.
+This rule is aimed at discouraging the use of var and encouraging the use of const or let instead.
+If a variable is never reassigned, using the const declaration is better.
-Require template literals instead of string concatenation This rule generates warnings for generator functions that do not have the yield keyword.
+Require template literals instead of string concatenation.
+This rule generates warnings for generator functions that do not have the yield keyword.
-Require or disallow spacing around embedded expressions of template strings
+Require or disallow spacing around embedded expressions of template strings.